savi-lang/savi/spec/compiler/t_type_check.viewpoints.savi.spec.md

 ---

-It reflects viewpoint adaptation in the return type of a property getter:
+TODO: It reflects viewpoint adaptation in the return type of a property getter:

 ```savi
     outer_box Outer'box = Outer.new